0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ### 🧾 Creating a layout file

-Now we have create a layout file, where we would importing one of the highlight.js's styling.
-I would be using night owl style, you could choose your own style from highlight.js's [style demo page](https://highlightjs.org/static/demo/)
+Now we have created a layout file, where we would import one of the highlight.js's styling.
+I would be using night owl style, you could choose your style from highlight.js's [style demo page](https://highlightjs.org/static/demo/)

-To create a layout file for our blog posts, we have create a new file with the same name as the folder name (`posts`) and the same level of the `posts` folder.
+To create a layout file for our blog posts, we have created a new file with the same name as the folder name (`posts`) and the same level of the `posts` folder.

 ![](https://imgur.com/MtEUjC0.png)